| A Technology Curriculum Content with Mathematicaby Ivan Cnop

 yet.
 Individual teachers may add their own modules following the existing

+templates.
 The material is organized in loose modules in such a way that the interdependence

 relation can be modified later.
 The modules are grouped under 6 headings

 below, but this does not mean they should be treated in this order.
+This material is offered to the students including its programming so

 that they can make modifications to each module, adding new examples or